cortexlabs/cortex/docs/operator/cli.md

   cortex deploy [flags]

 Flags:
-  -e, --env string   environment (default "dev")
-  -f, --force        stop all running jobs
+  -f, --force
-  -h, --help         help for deploy
+  -h, --help
 ```

-The `deploy` command sends all configuration and code to the operator.
-If all validations pass, the operator will attempt to create the desired state on the cluster.
+The `deploy` command sends all deployment configuration and code to Cortex.
+If all validations pass, Cortex will attempt to create the desired state on the cluster.

 ## refresh